Charged in Pinellas County with an Aggravated Battery?

 Aggravated Battery Penalties – A Mandatory State Prison Sentence

 The charge of “Aggravated Battery” in Florida is a second degree felony.
 Because this offense is characterized as a crime of violence, it has been classified by the Florida Legislature within the Florida Criminal Punishment Code as a “level 7” offense.
 As a result of this classification, those persons convicted of aggravated battery are subject to a mandatory state prison sentence.
 This is true even in the absence of any prior criminal record.
-Watch our video below to better understand how the Florida Criminal Punishment Code is used in felony sentencing and to gain insight into defense strategies we employ.

 Does the Punishment Fit the Crime?